David K. Alderdice: Political career

 He joined the Alliance Party in 1985 and was active in Young Alliance and Queens Alliance.
 He first ran for political office in Ballymena Borough Council elections while a medical student in 1989.
 He was the first Belfast City Councillor to be elected Lord Mayor of Belfast with votes from both Unionist and Nationalist Councillors.
-He welcomed many visitors and heads of state to the City in the period after the signing of the Good Friday Agreement, including Vaclav Havel, Mary Robinson and Bill Clinton.
+He welcomed many visitors and heads of state to the City in the period after the signing of the Good Friday Agreement, including Václav Havel, Mary Robinson and Bill Clinton.

 During his time as Lord Mayor of Belfast, dissident republicans detonated the Omagh bomb, the worst atrocity of The Troubles, killing 29 individuals.
 As leader of the Alliance Party City Hall group, Alderdice took the controversial decision to vote for Councillor Alex Maskey of Sinn Féin to be Lord Mayor in 2002 which resulted in violence from loyalists upon his family and home.
 He stood down from elected office after submitting his resignation in July 2010 which came into effect at the end of the month.
 In June 2023 he was elected President of the Alliance Party of Northern Ireland.